rpp0/gr-lora/README.md

 Changelog
 ---------

+- Version 0.5 : Major overhaul of preamble detection and upchirp syncing
 - Version 0.4 : Support for all spreading factors, though SFs 11 and 12 are still slow / experimental
 - Version 0.3 : Support for all coding rates
 - Version 0.21: Fixed some issues reported by reletreby